"Change, Reflections on Personal Growth" by James Armstrong, Book Review

 "We must first recognize there is no single, cheap and easy cure-all in the shallows of self-improvement."
 In Chapter 3, he writes that to move beyond our shallow self-improvement schemes we need to "turn our gaze inward."

 He speaks of Jesus as one who wanted authenticity; as one who spoke out even in old times, against the politicians (scribes and Pharisees, priests and reverends) who were phonies.
-It was Jesus who told us to "Seek and you will find; knock and it will be opened unto you."
+It was Jesus who told us, "Seek and you will find; knock and it will be opened unto you."

-Dr. Armstrong, who is currently a professor of Ethics and Philosophy at Rollins College, says we must be open to change to affect a positive change in our own lives; we must be honest with ourselves.
+Dr. Armstrong, who is a retired professor of Ethics and Philosophy at Rollins College, says we must be open to change to affect a positive change in our own lives.
+We must be honest with ourselves.

 Examples and Warnings